Hartford Whalers: The Brian Burke and Paul Holmgren years

 In the summer of 1992, the Whalers hired Brian Burke to replace Eddie Johnston as general manager to rebuild the Whalers.
-Burke had worked for the Vancouver Canucks, helping them build the team that eventually went to the 1994 Stanley Cup Finals.
+Burke had worked for the Vancouver Canucks, helping them build the team that eventually went to the 1994 Stanley Cup Final.
 Burke hired Paul Holmgren to be the Whalers' new head coach.
 Holmgren had been the head coach of the Philadelphia Flyers.
 Holmgren immediately named Pat Verbeek the new captain and he ended up playing on a line with young stars Andrew Cassels and Geoff Sanderson.
 The Whalers also acquired goaltender Sean Burke in exchange for former first-round draft pick Bobby Holik.
 Cassels, Sanderson and Sean Burke remained star players for the Whalers through their final season in Hartford.
 In addition, future NHL star Michael Nylander began his NHL career with the Whalers during the 1992–93 season.
 Since the 1992–93 season was a rebuilding year for the Whalers, they finished the season with only 58 points, the second-worst point total in franchise history, and missed the playoffs for the first time since 1985.

 The Whalers entered the 1993–94 season as members of the Northeast Division of the Eastern Conference, and with high hopes from a core of young talented players.
 The Whalers were also able to draft defenseman Chris Pronger, who began his career with the Whalers, playing alongside veteran defenseman Brad McCrimmon, and later became an NHL star.
 However, problems began at the management level when general manager Brian Burke announced he would resign when the season began to take an executive position with the NHL.
 In addition, Burke had some disagreements with Whalers owner Richard Gordon.
 After Burke left, Holmgren took over as both the head coach and general manager.
 The Whalers started off the season poorly.
 Holmgren felt he was unable to handle the job of general manager and head coach, so he made Pierre McGuire the new head coach.
 The coaching change did not help the Whalers, however, since McGuire was not popular with the players; the Whalers continued to struggle.
 The Whalers reached a low point in the season when six players and two assistant coaches were arrested in Buffalo, New York, after being involved in a bar room brawl.
 Pronger was one of the players arrested; he was 19 years of age at the time, two years below than the legal drinking age in the State of New York.
 Around this same time, Paul Holmgren checked himself into rehab for alcohol addiction after being arrested with a DUI in Simsbury.
 The Whalers finished the season with 63 points, only a five-point improvement from the previous season.
 One bright spot for the Whalers was the emergence of Sean Burke as their franchise and star goaltender.
 Another highlight of the 1993–94 season was when Brian Propp scored his 1,000th career NHL point with the Whalers.
 Propp announced his retirement after the season.